danse-inelastic/pyre/docs/pyreBasics.rst

 	ipa = pyre.inventory.facility("session", factory=pyre.ipa.session)

 The name "session" is the internal reference to ipa in the pyre framework.
-Facilities may be swapped in and out at run time using command line arguments or pml files as discussed in :ref:`odb-pml-files.
+Facilities may be swapped in and out at run time using command line arguments or pml files as discussed in :ref:`odb-pml-files`.

 Another thing to note is methods such as _defaults, which communicate directly with the framework.
 Examples of these include: